 As you begin your professional and academic training, there are specific policies, guidelines and procedures that will support your future success.
-This Student Handbook serves as a guide for premajor students enrolled in HRS.
+This Student Handbook serves as a guide for students enrolled in HRS undergraduate and graduate academic programs.

-The content of this handbook is an official communication of the policies and procedures of the School from the faculty to students enrolled as a HRS pre-major student.
+The content of this handbook is an official communication of the policies and procedures of the School from the faculty to students enrolled in their academic programs.
 Students are required to know and understand the rules and regulations that govern the University community (including the School) and campus as a whole.